 Energy use is changing, and the federal government is taking the lead.
-The CPES BPA will help agencies keep abreast of the changes.
-The BPA was designed to assist agencies in fulfilling the environmental requirements brought by recent legislation and federal directives, including the Recovery Act.
+The Comprehensive Professional Energy Services (CPES) BPA will help agencies keep abreast of the changes.
+This BPA was designed to assist agencies in fulfilling the environmental requirements brought by recent legislation and federal directives, including the Recovery Act.
 It will also enable agencies to earn important environmental certifications.

 With those goals in mind, the following federal agencies are promoting the CPES BPA:

 - Office of the Federal Environmental Executive (OFEE)